Kimpa4i/Kimpa4i/README.md

-About me
-Hello, world 😺 My name is Andrew, and I'm a beginner frontend developer.
+Hello, world !
+My name is Andrew, and I'm frontend developer.